princeanurag2011/myDocs/Readme.md

 # Welcome to my GitHub  - princeanurag2011 :)

-#### This repo is continuously updated with latest technologies.
+#### This repo is continuously updated with latest tools and technologies.
 Just follow it.